Support at Home FAQ - Everything you need to know

 What is the Restorative Care Pathway?

 This pathway is designed to improve function and independence, often after an illness, a fall, or reduced mobility.
-This commonly includes allied health (like physiotherapy or occupational therapy).
+This commonly includes allied health professions (such as physiotherapy or occupational therapy).
 It can also cover coordinated supports that help you practise skills safely at home.
-It's best suited to people who can benefit from goal-based, time-limited intervention.

 What is the Assistive Technology and Home Modifications (AT-HM) scheme?